Remorax/VeeAlign/README.md

 # VeeAlign

-This repository contains the code for the Attention-based Ontology Alignment system, VeeAlign.
+The following repository contains the code and datasets used for the EMNLP 2021 publication "Multifaceted Context Representation using Dual Attention for Ontology Alignment".
+The system presented in the paper, VeeAlign, is a dual attention based ontology alignment system that aligns ontologies using a novel multi-faceted context representation approach.
+It was declared the best performing system in the Conference track for OAEI 2020.

 ## Setup
 Please run the following commands: